A free and civil society shaped by storytellers who believe in the core values of Individuality, Compassion and

 We believe the storyteller’s duty is explore the moral and social issues at the heart of society, empowering audiences to reflect upon themselves and discover wisdom.
 The duty is not to tell audiences what to think (didacticism), but to inspire them to empathize and reflect, to gain self-awareness and self-knowledge.
 All this while entertaining of course, holding the audience on the edge of their seats or making them laugh so hard, they must dab away tears.

 In our view, the institution of storytelling has eroded, focusing entirely on the latter while forgetting the former, more important duty.
 Worse, when stories do attempt meaning, it is ideological didacticism – telling, not showing.
 And, it is not just the studios, the networks, the executives, the directors, the actors or the writers who are to blame; we are witnessing a system-wide failure.
 The consequences are dire.

 The health of a free and civil society depends on avoiding the ideological trap which seeds didacticism, deceit and conformity into the soil of our shared community.

-Just as a cell is the building block of life, so INDIVIDUALITY is the building block of civilization.
+Just as a cell is the building block of life, so LIBERTY is the building block of civilization.
 In a free society, individuals are empowered to make CHOICES for themselves and must own the RESPONSIBILITY for those choices.
 To be successful, individuals must HONOR that same freedom in others and always act with INTEGRITY, consistently applying their personal values.
 Understanding others, even those with whom you disagree, EMPATHY is a key value for fostering the collaborative endeavors that drive progress.